s-saanvi/JULIA-LAB/ReadMe.md

 ### EXPERIMENT 8:
 ~~~
 A. Develop a Julia program to evaluate expressions consisting of rational, irrational number and floating-point numbers.

 B. Develop a Julia program to determine the following properties of a matrix: determinant, inverse, rank, upper & lower triangular matrix, diagonal elements, Euclidean norm and Square Root of a Matrix.
 ~~~
 ### EXPERIMENT 9:
 ~~~
 A. Develop a Julia program to determine addition and subtraction of two matrices (element -wise).

 B. Develop a Julia program to perform multiplication operation on matrices: scalar multiplication, element-wise multiplication, dot product, cross product.
 ~~~
 ### EXPERIMENT 10:
 ~~~
+A. Develop a Julia program to generate a plot of (solid & dotted) a function: y=x^2 (use suitable data points for x).

+B. Develop a Julia program to generate a plot of mathematical equation: y = sin(x) + sin(2x).

+C. Develop a Julia program to generate multiple plots of mathematical equations: y = sin(x) + sin(2x) and y= sin(2x) + sin(3x).
 ~~~

+## Course outcomes (Course Skill Set):

++ ### Apply concepts of data-types, selection and looping constructs of Julia programming language.
++ ### Demonstrate the use of strings, functions, arrays and matrix operations in solving problems.
++ ### Develop programs involving data structures to handle multi-valued data items.
++ ### Make use of packages to generate plots of mathematical functions and equations.